AshMad95/harrypotter/source/index.rst

 Contacting Us
 -------------

-While flying around the page, if you see something wrong or want a fun fact added, feel free to email us (we would actual prefer to receive it by owl, but understand many people don’t do that) and we will take your suggestion into consideration.
+While flying around the page, if you see something wrong or want a fun fact added, feel free to email us (we would actually prefer to receive it by owl, but understand many people don’t do that) and we will take your suggestion into consideration.
 Thank you for learning about Harry Potter, a subject the authors of this website love dearly.